Identity document: National policies

 According to Privacy International, As of 1996, possession of identity cards was compulsory in about 100 countries, though what constitutes "compulsory" varies.
-In some countries (see below), it is compulsory to have an identity card when a person reaches a prescribed age.
+In some countries, it is compulsory to have an identity card when a person reaches a prescribed age.
 The penalty for non-possession is usually a fine, but in some cases it may result in detention until identity is established.
-For people suspected with crimes such as shoplifting or no bus ticket, non-possession might result in such detention, also in countries not formally requiring identity cards.
-In practice, random checks are rare, except in certain times.
+For people suspected with crimes such as shoplifting or fare evasion, non-possession might result in such detention, also in countries not formally requiring identity cards.
+In practice, random checks are rare, except in certain situations.

-A number of countries do not have national identity cards.
-These include Andorra, Australia, the Bahamas, Canada, Denmark, India (see below), Japan (see below), Kiribati, the Marshall Islands, Nauru, New Zealand, Palau, Samoa, Turkmenistan, Tuvalu, and the United Kingdom.
+A handful of countries do not issue identity cards.
+These include Andorra, Australia, the Bahamas, Canada, Nauru, New Zealand, Samoa, Tuvalu and the United Kingdom.
 Other identity documents such as passports or driver's licenses are then used as identity documents when needed.
-However, governments of Kiribati and Samoa are planning to introduce new national identity cards in the near future Some of these, e.g. Denmark, have more simple official identity cards, which do not match the security and level of acceptance of a national identity card, used by people without driver's licenses.
+However, governments of the Bahamas and Samoa are planning to introduce new national identity cards in the near future.
+Some countries, like Denmark, have more simple official identity cards, which do not match the security and level of acceptance of a national identity card, and which are used by people without driver's licenses.

 A number of countries have voluntary identity card schemes.
 These include Austria, Belize, Finland, France (see France section), Hungary (however, all citizens of Hungary must have at least one of: valid passport, photo-based driving licence, or the National ID card), Iceland, Ireland, Norway, Saint Lucia, Sweden, Switzerland and the United States.
 The United Kingdom's scheme was scrapped in January 2011 and the database was destroyed.